 Where to Plant Roses

 - Choose a site with full sun.
-Six hours or more of sun is recommended.
-There are some roses that will be perfectly happy in partial shade, but most roses bloom their best if they are in a spot that gets sun all day.
+Six hours or more of the sun is recommended.
+Some roses will be perfectly happy in partial shade, but most roses bloom their best if they are in a spot that gets sun all day.
 The exception to this rule of thumb would be when roses are grown in areas with extremely hot growing seasons and limited water.
 In that case, your roses will appreciate the relief offered by some afternoon shade.

 - Make sure the soil you plant your roses in has good drainage.
 Roses need regular deep watering, but their roots will rot if left to sit for days in wet soil.

 - And finally, do not crowd your rose bushes.
 The more air flow around the plants, the less likely they will be to get fungal diseases, like black spot and powdery mildew, on their leaves.

 - Dig out a hole that is slightly wider, but about as deep as the roses root ball.
 This will generally be about 15–18 inches deep x 18–24 inches wide.

 - Mix a handful of bone meal or superphosphate into the soil you removed from the hole and save it for refilling the hole, once the rose is planted.
 This will help the rose bush acclimate to its new home.
 Don’t feed with anything else at planting time.
 You want the roots to take hold before the top starts sending out a lot of new growth.

 - If your rose came in a container, gently remove it from the pot and loosen the roots a bit, so they will start to extend out, as soon as they are planted.

 - If your rose is bare root, soak the roots for about an hour, before planting, to ensure they don't dry out after planting.